-On the fourth floor of a former grain store in the Winnipeg Exchange District, the hum of a potting wheel and the clacking of sewing machines are a background track to the creative thoughts of a growing coterie of artisans in Winnipeg.
+On the fourth floor of a former grain store in the Winnipeg Exchange District, the hum of a potting wheel and the clacking of sewing machines is a background track to the creative thoughts of a growing coterie of artisans in Winnipeg.
 A leather craftsman burnishes the end of a fine-grain leather belt and a potter deftly moulds a piece of clay into a cup.
 A few shoppers wander around the airy converted warehouse in the Winnipeg Exchange District, browsing for handmade cups, bowls, hanging pots, bathroom ware, backpacks and belts.

 Exploring Winnipeg’s Exchange District is one of the top things to do in Winnipeg at any time of the year.